strimzi/proposals/075-auto-rebalancing-cluster-scaling.md

 Pros:

-* Simpler compared to the proposed solution because no additional `KafkaRebalanceSettings` custom resource is involved.
+* Simpler compared to the proposed solution because no "template" `KafkaRebalance` custom resource is involved.

 Cons: